cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 7: Well lit ringing chamber*

-Further details can be found at Guidance notes - [lighting in and around towers](https://cccbr.org.uk/wp-content/uploads/2020/02/SM_Lighting_2019_Ver_3.pdf).
+Further details can be found at [Guidance notes - lighting in and around towers](https://cccbr.org.uk/wp-content/uploads/2020/02/SM_Lighting_2019_Ver_3.pdf).

+Is the ringing chamber:

-Is the ringing chamber lighting placed centrally to the rope circle so as to illuminate all ringers above and from the front; avoiding “silhouetting” of ringers?
-Are there at least two light sources, in case one “blows” or gets smashed by a wild rope?
-Does one of them have battery power-fail to protect against a blown fuse or power failure?
+- Is lighting placed centrally to the rope circle, so as to illuminate all ringers above and from the front?
+Avoiding “silhouetting” of any ringers whenever possible.

+- Is there at least two light sources?
+This provides a back-up should one fail or is smashed by a wild rope.

+- Does, at least one of them, have a battery back-up to protect against a blown fuse or power failure?

 If the ringing chamber has large windows is there some means of reducing direct sunlight temporarily blinding the ringers such as curtains or blinds.

-Seating
+## Seating

+Seating may consist of chairs, benches, etc.

-Provide adequate seating to accommodate people not ringing.
-Seating may consist of chairs, benches, etc. Are these fit for purpose?
+Is there adequate seating to accommodate people not ringing?
+The size of the tower may restrict the amount of seating.

+Is all seating fit for purpose?

 ## Notices Boards and Information